How to Fix Adobe Application Manager Missing or Damaged

 Adobe application manager missing or damaged

-In this method, we will recreate all the files required to launch the Adobe Application Manager by downloading and installing a fresh copy of the AAM since the current error indicates that some files have been damaged or have gone missing from the computer.
-Please see the steps below.
+In this method, we’ll recreate all the necessary files for launching Adobe Application Manager by downloading and installing a fresh copy.
+Since the error suggests some files are either damaged or missing, installing a new copy can usually fix the problem.

-1. If you are using Windows, navigate to the following path (if available) and rename it to OOBE.old
+1. If you are using Windows, go to the following folder (if it exists) and rename it to OOBE.old:

 C:/Program Files(X86)/Common Files/Adobe/OOBE

-Rename the file OOBE to OOBE.old (if it is present in the folder)
+and rename the folder OOBE to OOBE.old (if you see it in that location).

 3. Now go here and download and install Premiere Pro CC.
-(You do not need to uninstall the current copy of your creative cloud.
-Just close the one you are using and install the new one)
+(You do not need to uninstall your current copy of Creative Cloud.
+Just close it and install the new one.)

-4. You will get the option to activate the AAM, click activate and you are done.
+4. When prompted to activate the AAM, click “Activate” and you’re done.

-Adobe Creative Cloud Cleaner is an official Adobe utility that helps the user to repair the damaged and missing Adobe Creative Cloud files.
-It also enables you to remove all the Creative Cloud or Creative Suite Apps installed on your system.
-Before you can use the Cloud Cleaner, you need to make sure you take care of the following prerequisites:
+Adobe Creative Cloud Cleaner is an official tool from Adobe that can repair damaged or missing Creative Cloud files.
+It can also help remove all Creative Cloud or Creative Suite applications installed on your system.
+Before using Cloud Cleaner, please complete these important steps:

 1. Open your Creative Cloud Desktop Application.

-2. Click on the Cloud activity icon in the upper right corner and make sure it says File Synching is up-to-date.
+2. Click the Cloud activity icon in the upper right corner and make sure it says File Syncing is up-to-date.

-Step 2: Close Adobe Desktop Service and Core Sync service
+2.2.
+Close Adobe Desktop Service and Core Sync Service

-Make sure that the Adobe Desktop Service and Core Sync Service is not running by going to your Task Manager in Windows or Activity Monitor on Mac
+Make sure the Adobe Desktop Service and Core Sync Service are not running by checking your Task Manager in Windows or Activity Monitor on Mac.

-Go to the following folders on your PC and save a copy of the files located in these folders.
+Go to the following locations on your PC or Mac and save a copy of the files in these folders, just in case:

 C:\Users\username\AppData\Roaming\Adobe\CoreSync